Batanes Travel Guide: Smallest & Northernmost Philippine Province

 Here are the requirements that you need to prepare before going to Batanes:

-Get a vaccination card or vaccination certificate
+Get a vaccination card or vaccination certificate (for fully-vaccinated)

 You need to show proof of your fully vaccinated status, and the Batanes local government unit accepts a valid vaccination card or a vaccination certificate from vaxcert.doh.gov.ph.

 Secure proof of ineligibility for a COVID-19 vaccination (for unvaccinated)

 Parents or guardians of children below 5 years old need to present the birth certificate of their child to prove ineligibility.
 Those with medical conditions need to present a medical certificate.